 Create and maintain Target Product Profiles and provide to the Government.
 The target product profiles shall contain the indication and usage, dosage and administration, dose forms and strengths, contraindications, warning and precautions, safety adverse reactions and drug interactions, use in specific populations, drug abuse and dependence/overdose, description of drug, clinical/pharmaceutical, pre-clinical toxicology, clinical studies, references, storage and handling, patient counseling, risk evaluation mitigation strategy, and supporting documentation and/or templates as appropriate.

 Identify and mitigate regulatory risk through a project Risk Register

 Serve as the primary contact with the FDA; review, analyze, and respond to FDA communications and meetings by the regulatory deadline

-Lead the development, organization, and structure of regulatory submissions, regulatory correspondence, and meeting minutes in EDMS
+Lead the development, organization, and structure of regulatory submissions and meeting minutes in EDMS

 Coordinate, prepare, write, review, obtain, maintain, and archive the required documents for regulatory submissions in EDMS

 Assist in writing and/or reviewing abstracts, papers, and publications, which shall be written in collaboration with the study team members and submitted to all appropriate approval authorities

 Confirm the need for registration, based on regulation and Army policy, and provide regulatory support for data entry and quality assurance of ClinicalTrials.gov information/entries, a Web-based resource that provides information on publicly and privately supported clinical studies on a wide range of diseases and conditions

 Review and provide written critical regulatory feedback on acquisition milestone decision briefings, progress reviews, and other acquisition documents